The Difference Between Biodegradable and Compostable Is Huge

 Biodegradation Needs Certain Conditions to Work

-Organic material, such as food, CAN breakdown without oxygen, but this is not without its problems.
-This form of biodegradation without oxygen is known as anaerobic biodegradation.
-Biodegradation without introducing oxygen means the breakdown of the organic materials takes much longer.
+Anaerobically, the breakdown of the organic materials takes much longer.
 This process also causes a significant amount of methane to be released into the atmosphere.
 Methane has around 20 times the global warming potential as the same amount of carbon dioxide, so it’s a huge problem that is not in any way environmentally friendly.

 In today’s tightly packed and sealed landfills, waste gets mummified, without oxygen.
 As a result, items may never fully break down, even biodegradable or compostable items that end up in landfill.
 This article about food waste being embalmed in landfill is equal parts fascinating and horrifying.

-What this shows that biodegradation as a marketing term is meaningless, unless the retailer provides advice or solutions on how to dispose of the item correctly at the end of the item’s life.
 If that product ends up in landfill, then it’s no better than a product that was not marketed as biodegradable.
 I wrote more about this in my article on eco-friendly bin bags, should you wish to explore this in more detail.

 What About Biodegradable Plastics?

-Why Are Brands Able to Use The Term Biodegradable?
+Why Are Brands Able To Use The Term Biodegradable?

-Brands are able to use broad-sweeping claims, such as ‘biodegradable’, and even ‘green’, ‘eco-friendly’ or ‘sustainable’ or because these words have no clearly defined or quantifiable meaning.
 These terms also don’t convey information about specific environmental benefits.
 This means they are not breaking any particular advertising rules.
-In fact, there are no specific anti-greenwashing legislation in the UK, despite this form of greenwashing being confusing to customers.
+In fact, there is no specific anti-greenwashing legislation in the UK, despite this form of greenwashing being confusing to customers.

 However, there is some hope.
 At the end of 2020, the UK’s Competition and Markets Authority (CMA) began an investigation into whether sustainability claims are being used to deceive consumers.
-In fact, just a few days ago, they published draft eco marketing guidance for businesses and they are now currently seeking views on this draft guidance.
-When published this may change things a little, however the ambiguity of the term biodegradable may remain.
+In fact, just a few days ago, they published draft eco marketing guidance for businesses and they are currently seeking views on this draft guidance.
+When published this may change things a little, however, the ambiguity of the term biodegradable may remain.

 What Does Compostable Mean?